Skip to main content

 After years of working as a Calgary interior designer, and decoding what works and doesn’t work in décor, here are a few tips you can use when decorating your home:

-1. Foundation First
+1. #1 Decorating Tip: Foundation First

-A good rule of thumb in any project is to decide on the biggest piece first.
+The first rule of any project is to decide on the biggest piece first.
 Your largest investment in a living room, for example, is probably going to be either your sofa or the area rug.
 Lay this first critical foundation piece and then take your cue from there.
 If your sofa is bright and colourful (say a modern teal or primary colour) then perhaps your area rug should sit back a bit and let the sofa be the star of the show.
 Or vice versa like the yellow area rug in this Calgary Show Home.
 Decide what you want the wowie element in the room to be and go from there.
 Mix patterns and solids judiciously.

-Decorating Tips - living room with fireplace
+Calgary Interior Design Decorating Tips - living room with fireplace

-1. Play with Colour
+2. Play with Colour

 Decide how you wish to work with colour, based on how you want the room to feel.
 If you want calm, then an analogous palette (tones close to each other on the colour wheel) could be a good approach.

-1. Flavour & Personality
+3. Flavour & Personality

 Is your goal to create a bold, energizing space or a nurturing and calm retreat?
 Your answer will determine the amount of contrast and energy you want in the room.
 Bold spaces are created with unexpected mixes of colour, strong gestures and playing with proportion.
-Just because a room is small does not mean that it cannot tolerate an over-sized painting or a bold mix of tones.
+Just because a room is small does not mean that it cannot tolerate an oversized painting or a bold mix of tones.

-1. Texture, Texture, Texture
+4. Texture, Texture, Texture

 For me, texture is the magic ingredient that brings dimension and life to a room.
 Layer in a mixture of textures to add vibrancy: